- Shorewood High

 You may also get solicitations via email or phone.
 These firms have most likely gotten your information from marketing lists and have a product to sell you.

-In the past, many offers by telephone have had to do with test prep services, though companies who get your information might try anything.
+In the past, many offers by telephone have had to do with test prep or college financing services, though companies who get your information might try anything.
 Some callers have claimed that they are from the College Board, but The College Board does not make these offers.

 Be very skeptical of any unsolicited contact, no matter how it comes.